stanmots/RxDiffUtil/README.md

 _Note: check out [this](https://guides.codepath.com/android/using-the-recyclerview#overview) amazing tutorial to know more about RecyclerView configuration._

 Ok, cool.
-Imagine we have inserted a new item at the beginning of our model liss, we must then notify the adapter as follows:
+Imagine we have inserted a new item at the beginning of our model list, we must then notify the adapter as follows:

 ```java
 // Notify the adapter that an item was inserted at position 0
 adapter.notifyItemInserted(0)
 ```
 And then we've removed some item in the middle.
 And then changed 50 scattered items.
-This becomes not cool very quicly :sweat:.
-Especially, taking into account that our lists can be pretty large.
+This becomes not cool very quickly :sweat:.
+Especially taking into account that our lists can be pretty large.

 Of course, we could just call `notifyDataSetChanged()`.
-However, it's **NOT** recommeded to do that. `notifyDataSetChanged()` eliminates the ability to perform animation sequences to showcase what changed.
+However, it's **NOT** recommended to do that. `notifyDataSetChanged()` eliminates the ability to perform animation sequences to showcase what changed.

 Fortunately, `DiffUtil` comes here to our rescue.
 This tiny tool can be used to compute the difference between the old and new list and notify the adapter with one line of code: